ramilaliyev007/LinqAndForeachBenchmarkTest/README.md

 # LinqAndForeachBenchmarkTest

 ### Some developers is saying that LINQ is slower than foreach.
-In this case, tt is wrong. 😮
+In this case, it is wrong. 😮

 #### You can see the benchmark result in this repository